Don't Look Back (Boston album): Songs

 "Party" was co-written by Delp and Scholz.
 It begins with a short, slow introduction before a surprising change of pace to the fast, harder sound that persists throughout the rest of the song, in much the same way as "Something About You" from the debut.
 The dual themes of "Party" are loud parties and teenage sex.
 Grein compared the "raucous bar band climax" ending of the song to Aerosmith.
 Sendra found the song to be a "storming rocker" in the mold of "Smokin'" from the debut.
 "Party" is another song cited by Oliver as retaining the band's signature sound.
 Billboard rated "Party" to be one of the best songs on the album.
 It is one of four songs from the album that were included on Boston's Greatest Hits album, along with the three singles.

 "Used to Bad News" was written by Delp, making it the only song on the album on which Scholz did not receive a writing credit.
 Emerson described "Used to Bad News" as "a charming, rather Beatles-like song".
 Greil Marcus rated it as one of the three "masterpieces" on the album, along with the title track and "A Man I'll Never Be".
 As with "It's Easy", Sendra considered the song to be more reflective than anything on the debut.
 "Used to Bad News" is the only song on the album on which Goudreau is the sole lead guitarist.
 Scholz played all the other instruments except drums.
 It was released as the B-side of the "Feelin' Satisfied" single.

 "Don't Be Afraid" closes the album.
 The song had an earlier genesis than other songs on the album, as it was originally one of the demos Scholz worked on before getting a record contract.
 Grein stated that it "comes to a crashing, concert-like crescendo", specifically citing Hashian's drumming.
 It was also released as the B-side of the "A Man I'll Never Be" single.

+Original release

+Don't Look Back was originally to be titled Arrival.
+However, Boston members discovered that Swedish pop group ABBA released an album by that name two years prior, so Don't Look Back was chosen.